blinkupsdk/docs/README.md

 If you don't set up push notifications, then your users will have to manually open the Blinkup SDK UI to check who is at an event with them, or to check for friend requests.
 Push notifications are enabled by providing us with a webhoook URL where your servers can receive information about the various notification events emitted by the API.
 Webhooks are delivered as POST requests made to URLs of your choosing with JSON data describing the event.
-There are two categories of webhook notifications you may receive: Connections and Presence Alerts
+There are two categories of webhook notifications you may receive each with two types.

+1. Connections

+   - `connection_request` when a user gets sent a connection request
+   - `connection` when the connection request is accepted or rejected

+2. Presence

+   - `presence` when a user is at a place and a new friend arrives
+   - `connections_presence` when a user enters a place and one more multiple friends are there

 ### Connections